How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Related5 Benefits of Using People Search Engine

 Let’s say that we will base our product on Chia seeds.
 I will go to Google Trends and type in the search term Chia seeds in such a case.
-The results will be as shown in the picture below.
+The results based on search volume are shown in the picture below.

 Validate Business Idea Google Trends - 1

-As you can see, we have a growth trend in Chia seeds, according to Google Searches.
-You can see that according to Google, in January each year is the biggest interest, while in December, we have substantial declines in search trends.
+According to Google searches, we have a growth trend in Chia seeds.
+You can see that, according to Google, each year is the biggest interest in January, while in December, we have substantial declines in search trends.

 But, I want to be more specific because I want to produce Chia seed oil or Chia seed powder.
 So, let’s compare these two terms in Google Trends.